gennadiy1g/BuckwheatCsv/README.md

 ## Limitations

-* At this time, Buckwheat CSV is available only for 64-bit Windows.
 * Maximum number of rows or columns is 2,147,483,647 (32-bit signed integer).
 * CSV files must be [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoded.